 Well, you can Purchase more strategically with data-driven forecasts based on history, seasonality and supplier lead times.
 You can also gain visibility to streamline MRP processes and optimize inventory.
 Optimize advanced forecasting and planning tools and manage returns and exchanges of supplies and materials.

 The biggest challenge for Furniture manufacturers in comparison to other types of manufacturing is advanced technologies.
-The perception of the dusty work floor and physical labour image needs to change to a technology-centric, state-of-the-art industry.
+The perception of the dusty work floor and physical labor image needs to change to a technology-centric, state-of-the-art industry.
 Technology interventions make the production of furniture more sophisticated and the business more efficient and profitable.